fortana-co/react-dropzone-uploader/docs/why-rdu.md

 1. __The others weren't really built for React__.
 They're wrappers around [fine-uploader](https://fineuploader.com/) and [Dropzone.js](https://www.dropzonejs.com/), file uploaders with sprawling APIs that weren't designed with React in mind.
 Both weigh many times more than RDU.
 2. __They're not maintained__.
 The react-fine-uploader and fine-uploader repos were shut down in 2018.
 React-Dropzone-Component hasn't seen a commit to source code since 2017; [pretty much ditto](https://gitlab.com/meno/dropzone/issues/74) with Dropzone.js.

-My goal with RDU was to build a lightweight, customizable dropzone and uploader with a minimal API and sensible defaults. __It tries to make the easy things effortless, and the hardest things possible__.
+My goal with RDU was to build a lightweight, customizable dropzone and uploader with a minimal API, sensible defaults, and great support for TypeScript. __It tries to make the easy things effortless, and the hardest things possible__.

 ## React Dropzone